Against a dwarf

-Three Anglo-Saxon metrical charms "Against a dwarf" (Ƿið dƿeorh) are contained within the Lacnunga, which seek to heal an afflicted person by ridding them of a dwarf.
+Three Anglo-Saxon metrical charms "Against a dwarf" (Wið dweorh) are contained within the Lacnunga, which seek to heal an afflicted person by ridding them of a dwarf.

 Charms

 Remedies LXXXVIIc and LXXXVIIIc

 The remedies LXXXVIIc and LXXXVIIIc consist of writing Christian symbols, such as crosses and both Latin and Greek letters, along the arms of the sick person.
 This is then followed by mixing grated celandine (Note: The source does not specify whether this refers to chelidonium majus (greater celandine) or ficaria verna (lesser celandine), both of which are native to Europe and used in herbal remedies.) with ale and invoking the names of saints, including the Welsh Saint Macutus.